Viking - 24: Giants, Dark Elves and Monsters, Hearthside Reading for Those Dark Winter Nights

 THJAZI, GIANT who kidnapped the goddess IDUN and the golden apples in her keeping - LOKI brought them back and the GIANT was slain by the gods;

-THOKK, GIANTESS thought to be LOKI in one of his guises to hinder BALDER'S return from incarceration in HEL;
+THOKK, GIANTESS thought to be LOKI in one of his guises to hinder BALDER'S return from incarceration by HEL in NIFLHEIM/NIFLHJEM;

 THRYM, Spoken of as king of the FROST GIANTS - stole MJOELLNIR (THOR's HAMMER), and paid for it with his life;